History of the University of Dhaka: Foundation and early days

 Established in 1921, under the Dacca University Act 1920 of the Indian Legislative Council, the university is modelled after British universities.
 Academic activities started on 1 July 1921, with three faculties: Arts, Science, and Law.
 Classes were taught in 12 departments: Sanskrit and Bengali, English, Education, History, Arabic and Islamic Studies, Persian and Urdu, Philosophy, Economics and Politics, Physics, Chemistry, Mathematics, and Law.
 Initially there were three dormitories for students: Salimullah Muslim Hall, Dacca Hall and Jagannath Hall.

 Opposition

-Many notable people, especially Hindu leaders, opposed the then government's intention to establish the University of Dhaka.
+Many notable people, opposed the then government's intention to establish the University of Dhaka.
 Advocate Dr Rashbehari Ghosh told viceroy that the establishment of a separate university at Dhaka would promote 'an internal partition of Bengal'.
 They also contended that "Muslims of Eastern Bengal were in large majority cultivators and they would benefit in no way by the foundation of a university".
 Asutosh Mukherjee, vice-chancellor of Calcutta University, also opposed its creation.
 According to Major General M. A. Matin, Rabindranath Tagore attended the Gorer Math Rally which was against the formation of the university.
 However, the validity of his statement remains debatable.